What Is An ADL? Understanding Activities of Daily Living

 The Importance of ADLs and IADLs in Elderly Care

-The ability to perform ADLs and IADLs is a key factor in determining an older adult's level of independence and overall quality of life.
-For many, completing these tasks independently is essential for maintaining a sense of dignity and self-worth.
+The ability to perform ADLs and IADLs is a key factor in determining an older adult’s level of independence and overall quality of life.
+These are essential tasks that support daily functioning, and for many, completing them independently is crucial for maintaining a sense of dignity and self-worth.

 Moreover, difficulties with ADLs and IADLs can also impact an individual's safety.
 For example, being unable to bathe or dress independently can increase the risk of falls and injuries.